twigyard/twigyard/docs/docs/core_concepts.md

 ```

 ### Overloading
 Imports also make it possible to have the site behave differently on different environments.
-If, for example, we would like to have a staging instance where the site must be protected by httpauth header, we would have the following in `site_staging.yml` and set the instance to use this is the main config file.
+On a staging instance, for example, we might prefer to use different configuration.
+Typically we need to protect the site by httpauth.
+This can be solved by creating a separate `site_staging.yml` which imports the production `site.yml` and set the staging instance to use this is the main config file.

 **Example**